C Introduction:

 The #define preprocessor is also used to define constant.

-The #define preprocessor directive is used to define constant or micro substitution.
-It can use any basic data type.
+The #define preprocessor directive is used to define constant or

 Syntax: